GPT-3 generative adversarial network (GAN)

 Timeline and history of OpenAI

-In March 2019, OpenAI shifted from nonprofit to for-profit status and became formally known as OpenAI LP, controlled by a parent company, OpenAI Inc. Almost two years later, in January 2021, OpenAI introduced Dall-E, a generative AI model that analyzes natural language text from human users and then generates images based on what is described in the text.
+In March 2019, OpenAI shifted from nonprofit to for-profit status and became formally known as OpenAI LP, controlled by parent company OpenAI Inc. Almost two years later, in January 2021, OpenAI introduced Dall-E, a generative AI model that analyzes natural language text from human users and then generates images based on what is described in the text.

 Perhaps the company's best-known product is ChatGPT, released in November 2022 and heralded as the world's most advanced chatbot for its ability to provide answers to users on a seemingly unlimited range of topics.
 Its benefits and drawbacks, as well as its uses in various industries, are still being debated.